Tips on How to Survive a Long-haul Flight in Economy

 I remember that on my flight to Greece I had to practically beg the flight attendant to refill my cup with water (awful airline).
 I didn’t have my own water bottle.
 Big flying rookie mistake and after that, I said never again!
 Long flights dehydrate you a lot.
 If you step off of a plane and feel like crap, it’s not because you’re sick, but probably because you’re dehydrated.
 Not drinking enough water can make you feel fatigued, nauseous, and give you a headache.

 Airplanes are the perfect environment for draining you of all moisture.
 So staying hydrated is one of the best ways to prevent jet lag.
-I now bring with me a large water bottle- fill it up after going through security and nicely ask the flight attendants during the flight to refill it.
+I now bring with me a large water bottle like this insulated steel one– fill it up after going through security and nicely ask the flight attendants during the flight to refill it.
 Bringing a good moisturizer is so important too.
 Your skin will also need the love.
-This one here is my favorite.
+This Clinque moisturizer is my favorite.
 Hydration is everything!

-5. Make sure to pack flight travel essentials in your carry-on.
+5. Make sure to pack long flight travel essentials in your carry-on.

 There’s nothing like getting on a long flight and realizing that you either forgot something or that you packed it in your checked luggage.
 Imagine you forgot to include your headphones in your carry-on and you now have to listen to a crying baby for 8 hours?!
 Ugh I’d die!
 Being well prepared and having all your essentials in your carry-on is crucial to be able to survive a long-haul flight.